What a plein-air painting trip involves

 - They're 'observational'.
 This means there's usually very little artistic license applied.
 What the painter sees, the painter paints.

-- They're often 'direct'.
+- Plein air art is often described as: 'direct'.
 This is the way paintings are described that are not overly worked.
 You can see the brushmarks and things are indicated rather than carefully painted.
 Often the bare canvas, or wash of tone applied before painting began, still shows through the finished work.

-There are lots of artists who paint en plein air, so it's very difficult to generalise.
-You will be able to find examples which don't fit with my bullet points.
+There are lots of artists who paint en plein air using oils, so it's very difficult to generalise.
+You will be able to find examples which don't fit with my descriptions above.

 I understand some art collectors only collect plein-air paintings, preferring their characteristics over other types of painting.